vmadman/win-dns-api/README.md

 But, why?
 -----
-I found myself in an awkward position, akin to realizing half way through the night at a bar that you forgot to put on deoderant.
-Our SysAdmin, being constantly overload with work, took the path of least resistence when setting up our domain controller inside of our VPN.
+I found myself in an awkward position, akin to realizing half way through the night at a bar that you forgot to put on deoderant before you left the house.
+Our SysAdmin, being constantly overloaded with work, took the path of least resistence when setting up our domain controller inside of our VPN.
 He setup..... windows dns.
 I don't blame him, but its just another episode in my DevOps bad dream.

 Months, and many DNS records later, I needed to add this DNS to our provisioning processes.